 Whether you are returning to work after time raising a family or looking for a change of career, MI5 need your skills and experience to help keep the country safe.

 The breadth of opportunity at MI5 is second to none.
 Whether you are a corporate professional such as a lawyer or accountant, a specialist such as a psychologist or an IT expert, we can offer you the opportunity to apply your skills in an equivalent MI5 role.

 Alternatively you might seek to translate your skills and experience to one of our unique intelligence roles, using your interpersonal skills as an operational intelligence officer, or using your project management background to ensure the smooth running of a complex counter terrorism investigation.

 Experienced applicants may also choose to apply to one of our graduate development programs where, depending on performance, a successful applicant has the potential to be fast tracked to a more senior role.

 There is no such thing as a standard MI5 career path so if you’re looking for a change in direction then MI5 has the potential to offer you a highly varied and stimulating career.
 And whatever job you find yourself in, you will be directly contributing to keeping the country safe.

-Our Administrative Assistants work across a variety of departments each offering a range of roles providing essential support to our officers.
+Our Administrative Officers work across a variety of departments each offering a range of roles providing essential support to our officers.
 This is an ideal role for a school leaver, people coming back to work after a career break or those looking for a change of career.